 What causes a Colles fracture?

-How to diagnose a Colles fracture
+How long does a Colles fracture take to recover?

 HandAndWristInstitute.com does not offer medical advice.
 The information presented here is offered for informational purposes only.
 Read Disclaimer